mozilla-releng/relengdocs/procedures/misc-operations/openh264-updates.rst

 OpenH264 updates
 ================

-Widevine is a codec plugin allowing Firefox users to use WebRTC.
+OpenH264 is a codec plugin allowing Firefox users to use WebRTC.
 We provide updates via Balrog.

 When